jehopark/FoDS_HS/Week2_lecture_slides.md

 Data Transformation
 ====================
-Let's use nycflights dataset for our examples and hands-on practice.
+Let's use `nycflights13` dataset for our examples and hands-on practice.

 If you don't have the `nycflights13` package, install it.